stormasm/spanish/books/eterovic/part01.md

 I have references from you - he said.
 I know that in the past he was involved in the investigation of matters related to those who disappeared during the dictatorship.

+pero no he venido a discutir con usted.

+y mas aun cualquiera sea el resultado de esta conversacion en lo que a mi respecta, este encuentro nunca ha ocurrido - comenzo a decir Vinas

+but I have not come to argue with you.

+and even more so whatever the outcome of this conversation as far as I am concerned, this meeting has never happened - Vinas began to say.

 ### page 17

 El viejo truco de los politicos: hablar en clave y ocultar la verdad.